 Soil treatments involve applying liquid termiticides to the soil underneath or around the foundation of a building, creating a chemical barrier that protects the exterior of your home and stops termites from tunneling through.

-Fumigation involves enclosing a severely-infested area with sulfuryl fluoride gas (Vikane) to exterminate all termites inside.
-Your home may be tented and sealed for up to three days depending on the size of your home and the level of termite infestation.
+Fumigation involves enclosing a severely-infested area with sulfuryl fluoride gas (Vikane) to exterminate any termites inside.

-At MMPC, we have 25+ years of experience managing termite infestations in New York City, Long Island, and the Tri-State Area.
+At MMPC, we have 25+ years of experience helping our clients diagnose and treat termite infestations in New York City and the surrounding areas.